AWS VPC Design: A Practical Approach For Beginners

 Egress Filtering

-AWS offers a service called AWS Network firewall which can be integrated with a NAT gateway for egress traffic filtering.
+AWS offers a service called AWS Network Firewall, which can be integrated with a NAT gateway for egress traffic filtering.
 You can restrict or filter HTTP and HTTPS traffic using domain names.

 Some organizations use self-managed Squid Proxies for DNS filtering.
 Big organizations use enterprise solutions like Checkpoint for ingress & egress filtering.